raspberrypilearning/blockscad-bug/en/step_7.md

 If you have access to a 3D printer then you can 3D print your bug.
 Most 3D printers will only print with a single colour.
 You can decorate your bug using permanent marker pens to make it more colourful.

 --- task ---
+Render your model and then click `Generate STL`.
+Remember where you save the file.
+--- /task ---
+--- task ---
 3D print your bug.

 You could print using the main colour for your bug and then add details in another colour.